SAP-samples/cloud-sdk-ios-specs/README.md

 ## Installing Codesigning Script for Catalyst

 Version 5.0.x of the SDK introduces the **.xcframework** artifact type, replacing .framework.
 There is no effect in switching from framework to xcframework on iOS platform, but Mac Catalyst introduces a new **Hardened Runtime** feature, which requires binaries to be commonly signed.
-A python script is available in the SAP Cloud Platform SDK for iOS to facilitate this signing.
+A python script is available in the SAP BTP SDK for iOS to facilitate this signing.
 The simplest configuration is to `mkdir scripts` in the root of your project directory, and export the script there.

 <img src="https://github.com/SAP-samples/cloud-sdk-ios-specs/blob/resources/gif/ExportScript.png?raw=true" width="375"/>